City-of-Helsinki/palvelutarjotin/README.md

 1. You must config Kultus API to integrate with [LinkedEvents API](https://github.com/City-of-Helsinki/linkedevents)

-    Add the following lines to your local `.env` or `docker-compose.env.yaml` if you are using Docker.
-Take a look at the `.env.example` or `docker-compose.env.yaml.example` to see list of required variables
+    Add the following lines to your local `.env`.
+Take a look at the `.env.example` to see list of required variables

     ```python
     LINKED_EVENTS_API_ROOT=<your_linked_event_api_url>          # e.g. http://localhost:8000/v1/